 Workers’ Compensation—How does it Work?

-For example, if you’re at work, but you leave the premises during work hours to run a personal errand and get injured in an accident, workers’ compensation would not cover that.
-However, if it is the same situation, but you are out for job-related work such as site inspection, it would be covered.
+For example, if you’re at work but leave the premises during work hours to run a personal errand and get injured in an accident, workers’ compensation would not cover that.
+However, it would be covered if it is the same situation, but you are out for job-related work such as site inspection.

 Furthermore, you can’t sue your employer.
 Under the workers’ compensation law, employers are protected against civil suits from their employees who get injured at work.
 Each party’s benefits have certain limitations.